NebraLtd/Helium-Guides/docs/FAQs.md

 <details> <summary>Click to expand! </summary>

 Yes, both the Indoor & Outdoor Hotspots have Wi-Fi Connectivity with a 2.4Ghz 802.11n Wi-Fi Adaptor included in the units.

+Please note: Hotspots will only work on networks with valid characters in it's SSID, or network name.
+All characters of the network SSID should fall into the following ranges: A-Z 0-9

 </details>